 Tomo is a SSH-based deployment tool written in Ruby, and so it is natural to compare it with the many other popular Ruby tools in that category.
-Here are some specific design choices make tomo different.
+Here are some specific design choices that make tomo different.

 - Opinionated defaults.
 The tasks built-into tomo provide a very opinionated deployment: rbenv and nodenv to install ruby and node, puma via systemd with socket activation for zero-downtime restarts, 12-factor style configuration (environment variables as opposed to configuration files), and so on.
 Tomo provides a strong set of production-tested conventions without you needing to piece together snippets from blog posts or tutorials.